-Investment return for the years ended December 31, 2023 and 2022 consisted of interest income and realized gains of \$1,294,711 and \$668,878, respectively.
+Investment return for the years ended December 31, 2024 and 2023 consisted of interest income, realized gains, and unrealized gains and losses on unrestricted investments of \$1,757,665 and \$1,294,711, respectively.
 Unrealized gains and losses on restricted investments are deferred and reported as reductions of future billings shown as a deferred inflow of resources in accordance with the provisions of GASB Codification Section Re10, Regulated Operations.